 Maybe you feel like the 1 talent servant.
 Are you always telling yourself a story why you can’t do something?

 Are you always comparing and complaining?
 Are you always looking around and feeding yourself excuses why you can’t do something and how unfair it is that the other guy has an advantage over you?

 Does any of this sound familiar?
 “Only if my parents were rich, I could’ve done something with my life, it’s so unfair.”
 “Only if I were smarter it would be so much easier.”

 So maybe you aren’t the smartest, maybe you aren’t the most athletic, or the most skilled.

 So yeah; maybe you are like the 1-talent servant.
 Everyone’s born into different circumstances.
 That’s life.

-But, remember what the story begins with?
 The master gave to each of them, according to his ability.
 That means that whatever is your purpose in life, you have the ability to fulfill those purposes.
 Not only do you have the ability to use those gifts and talents, you have the ability to grow it more.

 So do yourself a huge favor, and stop feeling sorry for yourself!
 And stop comparing yourself to others!

 I get it.
 At times, it’s hard to stop because it’s an automatic feeling that you get.
 But don’t stew in it.
 Stewing in self-pity, loathing, envy, and jealousy…these are choices.
 There’s always going to be people with more talents.

 You can start now and grow whatever talent you have.
 And that is a choice you can make.